trustdan/awesome-customizable-LLMs/README.md

 # My little list about how to make your own customized Large Language Models

-# Large Language Model Tools to aid you in your journey

 # Phind.com
 - [Customize what websites Phind prioritizes](https://www.phind.com/profile)
 - [Filters](https://www.phind.com/filters)